Eidion/GameDesign/legendaryBeasts.md

 ### Description

-Demonic wolves are the product of dark magic.
-Evil spirits
+Demonic wolves are the product of dark magic, twisting natural animals.
+Packs of demonic wolves are created when dark spirits possess the wolves, and imbue them with dark desires.
+These initial packs begin to hunt, ravenously and cruely, killing not just to eat, but delighting in dealing pain and suffering to people and beasts alike.
+Over time, these packs breed and grow